kdegonge/MDPC-Punta-Cana/README.md

 Forum Link: https://forums.x-plane.org/index.php?/forums/topic/153488-kcll-easterwood-field-open-source-scenery-oss/&tab=comments#comment-1454278

 **INSTALLATION INSTRUCTIONS**:
-unzip the main file you downloaded into xplane>custom scenery folder OR just drag the "KCLL - Easterwood" out of the zip file directly into your xplane>custom scenery folder
+unzip the main file you downloaded into xplane>custom scenery folder OR just drag the "MDPC - Punta Cana" out of the zip file directly into your xplane>custom scenery folder

 IF YOU ARE HAVING ERRORS:
 1. check that you have all of the libraries installed.
 You need the following libraries installed